 The simulation is done.
 All 5,000 simulated sample medians have been collected in the array

 medians.
 Now it’s time to visualize the results.

 Here are the simulated random sample medians displayed in the table

 We can also visualize the simulated data using a histogram.
 The histogram is called an empirical histogram of the statistic.
 It displays the empirical distribution of the statistic.
 Remember that empirical means observed.

 simulated_medians.hist(bins=np.arange(0.5, 5, 1))

-You can see that the sample median is very likely to be close to 2, which was the value of the population median.
+You can see that the sample median is very likely to be about 2, which was the value of the population median.
 Since samples of 1000 flight delays are likely to resemble the population of delays, it is not surprising that the median delays of those samples should be close to the median delay in the population.

 This is an example of how a statistic can provide a good estimate of a parameter.